API Overview

 3.2.
 Document Formats

 The API uses json for all input and output, including error documents.
+As such,

 Note that application/x-www-form-urlencoded is not supported.
 The body should contain the actual JSON data, not a form encoded version of that data.

 The json representation uses a "DATA_TYPE" key to specify the type of resource and a "DATA" key containing a list of sub-documents, if any.
-For example, the endpoint document type is described in detail here:
+For example, the task document type is described in detail here:

 3.3.
 Authentication